Dynamic Surface Function Networks for Clothed Human Bodies: Method

 \section{Method}

 We formulate the reconstruction of the human body as an energy optimization problem, globally, across the entire input sequence.
 To model deforming clothing, we use an explicit offset surface function that is embedded on the SMPL surface.
 This offset surface is represented as a multi-layer perceptron (MLP).
 For an overview of our method refer to Fig.~\ref{fig:pipeline}.
-In the following, we will detail the model definition and the energy formulation.